raylib-cs/raylib-cs/README.md

 2. Add [Raylib-cs/Raylib-cs.csproj](Raylib-cs/Raylib-cs.csproj) to your project as an existing project.

-3. Download/build the native libraries for the platforms you want using the [official 6.0 release](https://github.com/raysan5/raylib/releases/tag/6.0).
-   **NOTE: the MSVC version is required for Windows platforms**
+3. Download/build the native libraries for the platforms you want using the [official 6.0 release](https://github.com/raysan5/raylib/releases/tag/6.0). **NOTE: the MSVC version is required for Windows platforms**

-4. Setup the native libraries so they are in the same directory as the executable/can be found in the [search path](https://www.mono-project.com/docs/advanced/pinvoke/).
+4. Add the native libraries to your project so they are in the same directory as the executable/can be found in the [search path](https://www.mono-project.com/docs/advanced/pinvoke/).

 6. Start coding!